 Foam Pack Industries recycles styrofoam™ packaging and food containers, at no charge.
 Send it in either by mail, or at their drop-off location: Foam Pack Industries, 72 Fadem Road, Springfield, NJ 07081.

 Homeless shelters are always willing to accept old, faded towels and washcloths.
 Animal shelters are always in need of old towels, bath mats, etc. for their dogs and cats to snuggle up in while waiting for a new home.

 Donate videos, toys, and puzzles (good condition only) to your local Ronald McDonald House.
 These houses welcome donations for siblings of sick children to help them pass the time while their brother or sister is undergoing long hours of treatment.

-Pages from old calendars, maps, and atlases make gorgeous (FREE) wrapping paper.
-Use your imagination and make the wrapping of your gift as much of a gift as the item itself.
+Pages from old calendars, maps, and atlases make unique (FREE) wrapping paper.
+Use your imagination and make the wrapping of your gift as much of a gift as the item itself!
 If you get a beautiful card in the mail, save it and use the picture as a decoration and/or gift tag for your gift package.
 Slip a few dried lavender sprigs or dried grasses underneath the plain twine you use for ribbon.
 Paper is a very valuable resource and needs to be conserved.
 Get creative!
 Wrap your gift up in something useful like a new kitchen towel.